brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 Mod Compatibility
 ------
 - `UsePriorityInlining` breaks vanilla Minecraft in the current release.
-You can roll back to 22.1.0, or wait until Oracle (or Mojang?) fix the issue.
+You can roll back to 22.1.0, or wait until Oracle (or Mojang?) fixes the issue.

-- Similarly, `VectorizeSIMD` turns villagers and some passive mobs invisible when running Iris.
+- `VectorizeSIMD` turns villagers and some passive mobs invisible when running shaders through Iris or Occulus.
 You can try re-enabling it if you don't run Iris.

 I know of no other mod incompatibilities, and I run these flags in Forge/Fabric modpacks.
 If you run into any issues, please create a Github issue!